Skip to main content

 sample4

-When the set size is smaller than the text image size, the text image will automatically be scaled down.
+If the set size is smaller than the text image size, the text image will automatically scale.

-That is, the text will be squeezed together, forming a thin rectangle, like this:
+This means the text will be squeezed together, becoming a long, thin rectangle, for example:

 text = '你好' * 10